AviatrixSystems/avxlabs-docs/docs/ace-automation/_sources/docs/firenet.md

 ![Security Group](images/firenet_sg.png)

-Click on its `Security Group ID` then `Edit inbound rules` in the lower-right and add a rule that allows `HTTPS` from your `0.0.0.0/0`.
+Click on its `Security Group ID` then `Edit inbound rules` in the lower-right and add a rule that allows type `HTTPS` with a source of `My IP`.
+If you're using the jumpbox to access the PAN UI, you'll either need to find and use its public IP explicitly, or use  `0.0.0.0/0`.

 Then go to CoPilot.
 In the left-hand nav, select `Security`, then `FireNet`, then the `Firewall` tab at the top.
 Then, click the `Management UI` to open Palo.